 The result of build.constraints is a list with two components.
 The first component, lin.constraints, is suitable to give as the lin.constraints argument, the bounds component is the template for an object to give as lin.bounds.
 The lin.constraints object must have column names, so build.constraints will add column names if they are not already there.
 (The column names are used to keep track of which bounds go with which constraint.)

 '''

 cons.obj$lin.constraints[1:3,]

-country

-sector
+country sector

 ABC "Spain" "media"

 DEF "France" "retail"

 GHI "Italy" "energy"

 cons.obj$bounds

 lower upper

 country : France -Inf

 Inf

 country : Italy

 -Inf

 Inf

+country : Spain

 -Inf

-country : Spain

 Inf

 sector : energy

 -Inf

 Inf

+-Inf

 sector : media

--Inf

 Inf

+sector : retail

 -Inf

 Inf

-sector : retail

 sector : telecom -Inf

 Inf

 '''